 Marine Zoning and Regulatory Review

-The review is an ongoing process, continuing into 2016.
-Public input is an important component.
-If you are interested in becoming involved, you are encouraged to attend upcoming meetings and/or contact a representative on the Florida Keys National Marine Sanctuary Advisory Council.
+The review is an ongoing public process.
+If you are interested in becoming involved, you are encouraged to contact a representative on the advisory council, attend meetings and/or sign up for marine zoning and regulatory review email updates.